catherine-m-choi/Somewhere-JS-game/README.md

 # Somewhere

 ## Background
 _Somewhere_ is a metroidvania game, where the player controls a character through different rooms to unlock new skills that will allow them to reach new areas to explore.
-Players can unlock new skills, meet friends, and discover new types of coffee to increase their maximum health.
+Players can unlock new skills, meet friends, and try new types of foods to increase their maximum health.

 ## Functionality & MVP
 In _Somewhere_, users will be able to: